-A few weeks ago I picked up Alejandro Jodorowsky’s Psychomagic, essentially an exposition of his theories of ritual therapy.
-I’ve been a fan of Jodorowsky for a while, and it’s been great to get a closer look at the thinking which underlies his work.
+A few weeks ago I picked up Alejandro Jodorowsky’s Psychomagic, an exposition of his theories of ritual therapy.
+I’ve been a fan of Jodorowsky for a while, and it’s been great to get a closer look at his thinking.

-The essential thesis is roughly this: while our conscious minds speak the language of words, our unconscious minds speak the the language of symbols.
-By concocting highly symbolic ritual acts, patients can communicate with their unconscious and heal themselves of past psychological trauma and the oft-associated psychosomatic symptoms.
+The essential thesis: while our conscious minds speak in words, our unconscious minds speak in symbols.
+By performing symbolic ritual (or “poetic”) acts, patients can communicate with their unconscious and heal themselves of psychological trauma and the associated psychosomatic symptoms.

-Some of the prescriptions seem a bit fantastic (one man, struggling in business, is told to tape gold coins to the soles of his shoes, so that all day he will be walking on gold), but I cannot help but see a certain logic to this theater.
-Someone lacking confidence cannot be given confidence simply by speaking affirmations in a mirror — rather, confidence is built piece by piece by acting in ways which build self-esteem.
-In a similar way, I can see why someone struggling with past traumas or failures may need to take some actions which allow them to overcome those experiences.
-The key idea is that words alone are not enough; it is meaningful action that matters: hence ritual therapy.
-Knowing exactly which actions to prescribe for a given ailment is, of course, the tricky bit, and the reason why Psychomagic is the most fringe of practices.
+Some of the prescriptions seem a bit fantastic (one man, struggling in business, is told to tape gold coins to the soles of his shoes, so that all day he will be walking on gold), but there is a certain logic to this theater.
+Someone lacking courage cannot gain it by speaking affirmations in a mirror — rather, courage (lit. “having heart”) is developed piece by piece by doing things that scare you.
+Similarly, someone struggling with past traumas or failures may need to take actions to overcome them.
+The key is that words alone are not enough; it is meaningful action that matters: hence ritual therapy.
+Knowing exactly which actions to prescribe for a given ailment is, of course, the trick, and why Psychomagic remains a fringe practice, and Jodorowsky the most prominent practitioner.

-If the trip was the therapy, what was the trauma?
-It was twofold, although admittedly to describe these experiences as “traumatic” is to be a bit, well, dramatic.
+If the trip was therapy, what was the trauma?
+It was twofold, although admittedly describing these experiences as “traumatic” is a bit of a stretch.

-The second incident occurred in the Fall of 2012, when I was living on the kibbutz in Israel.
-I had heard of the “Sea to Sea” hike, a four-day trip through northern Israel, starting at the Sea of Galilee and ending at the Mediterranean.
-I was interested in giving it a try, and recruited three of my classmates to come with me (two boys, two girls in total).
-We gathered food and equipment, I got a map, and we set out.
-In my mind trip is going well enough, but halfway through the other three tell me that they want to abandon the trail and take a bus back to the kibbutz.
-I’d like to keep going, but I’m not ready to finish the trip alone.
+The second incident occurred some two-odd years later, in the fall of 2012.
+I was living on a kibbutz in Israel, and had heard of the “Sea to Sea” hike, a four-day trip through northern Israel, starting at the Sea of Galilee and ending at the Mediterranean (or vice versa).
+I wanted to give it a try, and recruited three of my classmates to come with (one boy, two girls).
+We gathered supplies and we set out.
+In my mind trip is going well, but halfway through the other three tell me that they want to abandon the hike.
+I’d like to keep going, but I’m not ready to go alone.
 We go back.
-While not as difficult a retreat as before (in large part because we abandoned the trail together), it was another lingering memory of turning back instead of going forward.
+While not as difficult a memory as before (largely because we abandoned the trail together), it was yet another memory of turning back instead of going forward.

-These incidents has left a mark on me; creating a narrative of someone who “turned back”, who didn’t have the skill/strength/fortitude/courage to press onward.
-And while I enjoyed many professional and academic successes in the years to come, I failed to push myself in the outdoors, and so nothing I did quite took away these feelings.
+These incidents has left a mark on me; creating a narrative of someone who “turned back”, who didn’t have the skill/strength/fortitude/courage to press forward.
+And while I’ve enjoyed much professional success in the years since, I failed to push myself in the outdoors, and so nothing I did quite took away these feelings.

-Which takes us back to the trip I completed.

-As you may have guess, this trip I finished was the same trip that I abandoned six years prior.
-I undertook the trip solo, not having found anyone with an aligned interest and schedule.
-The route involved hiking about 20km per day, through open country and rocky riverbeds, crossing rivers and going long stretches away from water, people, and civilization.
-While not the most dangerous of all possible routes, there were risks involved with hiking solo; in this case, the risks were the point.
-I needed to communicate to myself, not with affirmations but with actions, that I could complete a non-trivial undertaking in the outdoors.
-Completing the trip allowed me to release these long-held doubts and feelings of failure.
+Which brings us back to the recent hike — the same Sea to Sea route that I had abandoned six years prior.
+I went solo, not having found anyone with an aligned interest and schedule.
+The route involved hiking 20km per day, through open country and rocky riverbeds, crossing rivers and going long stretches away from water and civilization.
+While not the most dangerous of all possible routes, there were risks involved with being alone; now, though, the risks were the point.
+I had to put myself in danger — to perform a poetic act.
+I needed to communicate to myself, not with words but with actions, that I could survive in the world — that with a map and my senses and my strength, I could traverse the earth.